Pranshubhusari/student-course-registration/README.md

 # Student Course Registration System (Java + JDBC)

-A small *console-based* student-course registration system implemented in Java using JDBC and an embedded H2 database (file-based).
+A small *console-based* student-course registration system implemented in Java using JDBC and an embedded H2 database .
-This demonstrates: *DAO pattern, SQL schema design, prepared statements, transactions (where required), and simple CLI*.
+This demonstrates: *DAO pattern, SQL schema design, prepared statements, transactions , and simple CLI*.

 ---